entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 ## Using the Customer Portal

-All Customer Portal users need access provided by your organization administrator.
+Customer Portal users need access provided by your organization administrator.
 You can request and track subscriptions as well as create and track service tickets.

 Once you login to the Customer Portal, you will see a list of customers.
 Click on any customer to see their details and track their projects.